 An updated BRA was prepared in conjunction with the OU-1 RIA by Auxier & Associates (Auxier 2018).
-The BRA consisted of a human health evaluation and screening level ecological risk assessment.
-The overall objectives were to evaluate whether radiological and chemical constituents detected in the environmental media at OU-1 pose lifetime cancer risks (LCRs) or non-cancer effects that exceed USEPA's regulatory threshold levels under current and anticipated future conditions if no remedial actions are taken and support decisions concerning risk management.
+The BRA consisted of a human health evaluation and screening level ecological risk assessment (SLERA).
+Current and potential future exposure pathways related to groundwater and vapor intrusion were not considered due to their inclusion in the anticipated OU-3 RI/FS.

+The overall objectives of the BRA were to evaluate whether radiological and chemical constituents detected in the environmental media at OU-1 pose lifetime cancer risks (LCRs) or non-cancer effects that exceed USEPA's regulatory threshold levels under current and anticipated future conditions if no remedial actions are taken and support decisions concerning risk management.
+Future conditions assumed that current institutional land use and access controls limited exposure for the various scenarios.
 The BRA identified radionuclides associated with uranium, actinium, and thorium decay series as well as 13 inorganic COPCs at OU-1.
 The OU-1 BRA concluded there were no current unacceptable risks to on-property or off-property human or ecological receptors.